How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Never apply thick layers of pure coffee grounds

-- Don't use on newly seeded areas (wait 6 months)
+- Do not use on newly seeded areas (wait 6 months)

 - Avoid application during drought conditions